paucabar/AimSeg/README.md

 5. Type the extension of the files to be transformed.
 Files with a different extension will be ignored
 6. Type a postfix (a new folder will be named after the original folder adding the postfix separated by an underscore)
 7. Run

-* In order to use the provided image dataset and ilastik classifiers, normalize the images and save them as TIF files

 ### Pixel classification